snhu-coders/noob_snhubot_docker/README.md

 ### Known Issues / Potential Improvements

-1. It may be easier overall to handle Slack tokens with environment variables.
-Only time will tell.
+1. Due to the current configuration, tokens and other config options must be given through config files.
+Environment variables can be set, but there is currently no need for that.
-2. Currently, the required Python packages are installed via the cloned repository's `requirements.txt` file.
-However, the file used is in the master branch.
-Thus, if other branches have updated requirements files, the newer packages will not be installed.
+2. The list of required Python packages is obtained from the `master` branch of the snhu-coders/noob_snhubot repository.
+Because of this, the package list may be out of date relative to newer branches.